idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 - `periodic`: Whether this constraint is going to be used to enforce a periodic condition.
 This has the effect of changing the normals vector, for mortar projection, from outward to inward facing.
+- `quadrature`: Specifies the quadrature order for mortar segment elements.
+  This is only useful for 3D mortar on QUAD face elements since integration of QUAD face elements with TRI mortar segments on the mortar interface is inexact.
+Default quadratures are typically sufficient, but *exact* integration of FIRST order QUAD face elements (e.g. HEX8 meshes) requires SECOND order integration. *Exact* integration of SECOND order QUAD face elements (e.g.
+  HEX27 meshes) requires FOURTH order integration.

 At present, either the `secondary_variable` or `primary_variable` parameter must be supplied.